Broadband internet so slow it's been unusable for weeks in a West Auckland street

 After the Herald approached Chorus yesterday, the company issued an apology to Tuttle, but insisted it remained "fully committed to its copper network and is continuing to support and maintain this vital infrastructure".

-A Chorus spokesman said a fault was first logged for Tuttle's line on June 3.
+A Chorus spokesman said the company had responded to Tuttle's concerns in reasonable timeframes.
+A fault was first logged for his line on June 3.

 "Our technician visited and this fault was shown as resolved on 8th June.
 In a second call out a technician visited but found no fault on the line, everything testing well; this was on 21st June.